New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Acknowledgments

-We trained the models using an Adam optimizer for 25 epochs to minimize the categorical cross-entropy loss.
-After each epoch, we evaluated the models on the validation set.
-We used a learning rate scheduler that multiplies the learning rate by 0.8 after two epochs of no validation loss improvement.
-Early stopping was triggered after the validation loss ceased to improve for five epochs.

-We used the validation set to select the best network architecture and hyperparameter configuration.
-We selected the model with the highest inverse-weighted micro-averaged area under the precision-recall curve (AUPRC).
-We examined the effect of varying the number and dimensionality of the fully-connected layers, considering 1, 2, or 3 layers of dimension 100 or 1000.
-We considered the effect of temporal dimensionality reduction by modifying the stride lengths to reduce the input 2,500-dimensional vector to either a 10-dimensional vector or an 80-dimensional vector.
-We also tuned the batch size (32, 64, 128) and learning rate ($10^{-5}$, $10^{-4}$, $10^{-3}$).
-We implemented only the fully-connected portion of the neural network for the Questionnaire model.
-Analogously, using the inverse-weighted AUPRC on the validation set, we tuned the number and dimensionality of the fully-connected layers as well as the batch size, and learning rate.

-\subsubsection{Model Evaluation}
+\subsection{Model Evaluation}

-We used the New-Onset Diabetes Assessment Cohort to assess new-onset diabetes classification.
-We labeled each encounter with whether the HbA1c measured was $\geq 6.5\%$, indicating diabetes.
-We obtained the scores outputted by each model and re-weighted each encounter by their inverse probability of ECG/HbA1c measurement.
+The evaluation task is new-onset diabetes detection.
+The test set consists of 28,907 encounters involving 25,951 patients without prior history of diabetes, of which 4.9\% have an HbA1c $\geq$6.5\%. \autoref{tab:data_split_table1} describes the patient characteristics.
+We labeled each encounter by binarizing whether the HbA1c measured was $\geq 6.5\%$, indicating new-onset diabetes.
+Accordingly, for each encounter, we obtained the scores outputted by the model, and summed the scores under bins with HbA1c $\geq$ 6.5\%.
+We then re-weighted each encounter by their inverse probability of ECG/HbA1c measurement.
 We constructed the receiver-operator (ROC) and precision-recall (PRC) curves and calculated the area under the ROC (AUC) and PRC (AURPC).
-We set up three baselines for diabetes screening: 1) the ADA Risk test, 2) the Questionnaire model where we trained a fully-connected Deep Neural Network (DNN) using information easily queried (see \supptabref{tab:variables}) from a patient, and 3) QDiabetes-2018\cite{qdb}.
-The Questionnaire model serves as a stronger baseline than the ADA Risk test, representing the performance of an AI-enhanced questionnaire tailored to the population under study.
-Additionally, the Questionnaire model helps to disentangle the effect of using AI on the demographic features from the additional information provided by including ECG data, such that if the ECG model outperforms the Questionnaire model, then its superior performance cannot simply be attributed to the application of AI to the demographic features.
-We also considered QDiabetes-2018, a diabetes risk calculator developed for the United Kingdom population, to evaluate the generalizability on a global scale.
-We did not include additional features added to 2018 version of the QDiabetes risk score because prior validations showed similar performance to prior version of the risk score\cite{qdb}.
+We set up two baselines for diabetes screening: 1) the ADA Risk test, 2) QDiabetes-2018 \citep{qdb}.
+We did not include additional features added to 2018 version of the QDiabetes risk score because prior validations showed similar performance to prior version of the risk score \citep{qdb}.
 QDiabetes-2018 scores were generated using the ``QDiabetes'' R package.